jina-ai/jina/README.de.md

 <tr>
 <td>
 <h4><a href="https://github.com/jina-ai/examples/tree/master/flower-search">Build a Flower Image Search System</a></h4>
-Learn how to build an image search system and how to define you own executors and run them in docker
+Learn how to build an image search system and define you own executors and run them in docker
 </td>
 <td><h3>🐣</h3></td>
 </tr>